dhennessy/PAPreferences/README.md

 }
 ```

+## Setting Defaults

+I prefer to set defaults in code, rather than using the traditional NSUserDefaults method.
+This is also a useful mechanism to set the first and last version installed for your app.
+Having these values lets you easily migrate existing users as you add new preferences.
+Here's an example from my Focus Time app:

+    - (id)init {
+        if (self = [super init]) {
+            NSString *version = [NSBundle mainBundle].infoDictionary[@"CFBundleShortVersionString"];
+            if (self.firstVersionInstalled == nil) {
+                self.firstVersionInstalled = version;

+                // Set defaults for new users
+                self.pomodoroLength = 1500;
+                self.workStartSound = @"alert_gentle_jingle";
+                self.workEndSound = @"alert_ring";
+                // . . .
+            }

+            self.lastVersionInstalled = version;
+        }
+        return self;
+    }

 ## Samples

 The best examples of how to use the library are in the unit tests - `PAPreferencesTests.m`.
 However, there's a simple example preferences file also included in the iOS sample.